Configure QuotaGuard as a proxy on your n8n HTTP Request node. Hand the static IP to IT. Every workflow request exits from the same address.

 Why n8n Cloud Uses Rotating IPs

 n8n Cloud runs on shared cloud infrastructure.
-When your workflow makes an outbound HTTP request, that request originates from whichever server handled your execution.
-The outbound IP is not fixed.
-It changes.
-Sometimes it changes between runs.
+When your workflow makes an outbound HTTP request, it originates from whichever server handled that execution.
+The outbound IP isn't fixed.
+It changes between runs.
 Sometimes it changes mid-day.

-The problem is that a lot of enterprise APIs, internal tools, and third-party data providers sit behind firewalls that only accept traffic from a specific list of IP addresses.
+The problem is that enterprise APIs, internal tools, and third-party data providers sit behind firewalls that only accept traffic from a specific list of IP addresses.
 If your IP isn't on that list, the request gets dropped.
 No retry logic or authentication header will fix it.

 Your client's IT team isn't being unreasonable.
 Their firewall is doing exactly what it's supposed to do.
 You just need a fixed IP to give them.